 The graceful Balinese cat is the long-haired version of the Siamese.
 Their colorpoint fur is fine and silky, with a tendency to wave where it is longest, and their eyes are a beautiful sapphire blue.
 They are vocal cats that will follow you around, demanding your complete attention and conversational abilities.

 Balinese cats are relatively low maintenance when it comes to their care.
-They don’t require too much grooming because they have no undercoat and don’t shed as much.
+While definitely fluffy cats, they don’t require too much grooming because they have no undercoat and don’t shed as much.
 Their coats can display various point colors, including lilac point, chocolate point, seal point, and blue point.

 Turkish Angora